SAFTEA Defensive Carbine 1

 - Sturdy Shoes, Long Pants, Shirt With Higher Collar

-- Ammunition: Factory fresh ammo only.
+- Ammunition: 250 rounds rifle - Factory fresh ammo only.
 NO RELOADS or specialty ammo.

 - Comfortable clothing, knee-pads (optional but recommended).